RTK reference station

 F9P as an RTK reference station.
 Tutorial of using this reference station is also available.

 |Protocol||RTCM 3.2||RTCM 3.2||RTCM 3.2|

 |same as left||Latitude 34.44010 N|

 |Satellite systems||GPS, GAL, GLO, QZS, BDS, SBAS||same as left||GPS, GAL, GLO, QZS, SBAS|

 F9PR is also broadcasted for the u-blox raw message regarding the mount point

 F9P.
-The antenna positions were determined on June 19, 2019 using MADOCA-PPP.
+The antenna positions were determined using GSI CORS Hiroshima 2A station on March 13rd - 17th 2021 (updated on 2021-03-27).
 The antennas are on the top of the Information Processing Center at Hiroshima City University (3-4-1 Ozuka-Higashi, Asa-Minami, Hiroshima, Japan).

 The RTCM messages broadcasted from the server are as follows: